strategicdata/pmhc-mds-spec/doc/includes/definitions.rst

   :6: Nil income
   :7: Not known
   :9: Not stated/inadequately described

+:Notes:
+  This data standard is not applicable to person's aged less than 16 years.

+  This item refers to the source by which a person derives most (equal to or greater than 50%) of his/her income.
+  If the person has multiple sources of income and none are equal to or greater than 50%, the one which contributes the largest percentage should be counted.

+  This item refers to a person’s own main source of income, not that of a partner or of other household members.
+  If it is difficult to determine a ‘main source of income’ over the reporting period (i.e. it may vary over time) please report the main source of income during the reference week.

+  Code 7 ‘Not known’ should only be recorded when it has not been possible for the service user or their carer/family/advocate to provide the information (i.e. they have been asked but do not know).

 State
 ^^^^^

 The state that the organisation operates in.

 :Domain:
   :1: New South Wales
   :2: Victoria
   :3: Queensland